yassato/BIO373/README.md

-# qGen Exercise in BIO373
+# Exercise materials for BIO373
 All materials are available at https://github.com/yassato/BIO373

 ## Directory